-Many visitors, both national and international, arrive at the well-connected Boston’s Logan Airport.
+Many visitors, both national and international, arrive at Boston’s well-connected Logan Airport.
 Boston is also a city with a good selection of car rental companies.

 But most of all, Boston is a charming and fun city to explore before you get deeper into the New England road trip itinerary.

-If one thing to do when you visit Boston on the Northeast road trip is mandatory, it’s the Freedom Trail.
-Walking the interesting trail, which gives you a good taste of Boston and presents top historic sites, is a one-of-a-kind activity.
+If one thing to do in Boston is mandatory on the Northeast road trip, it’s the Freedom Trail.
+Walking the 2.5 miles (4 km) long trail, which presents top historic sites in the heart of Boston, is a one-of-a-kind activity.